niallw23/mywork/README.md

 - The first part has examples from the module numpy
 - The second part has work on plotting

+The folder Week 09 has some lab exercises from lecture 09
+- It looks at errors.

 [^1]: Coding for Beginners in Easy Steps, 2nd Edition, Mike McGrath (2022)